 After 2015, he became Lord President of the Council and Leader of the House of Commons and was appointed to the Transport brief by Theresa May in July 2016.

 Chris was educated at The Royal Grammar School in High Wycombe, followed by Sidney Sussex College, Cambridge, where he read History.
 After University he joined BBC News in 1985 as a trainee, becoming a producer in 1986.
-On leaving the BBC in 1992, he ran a number of production companies until becoming a management consultant with Burson Marsteller as their European Marketing Director.
+On leaving the BBC in 1992, he ran a number of production companies until becoming a management consultant with Burson Marsteller and then their European Marketing Director.
 Chris was selected to contest the Labour-held marginal seat of Warrington South at the 1997 General Election.
 He was elected as a councillor in the London Borough of Merton in 1998 and was elected to Parliament as MP for Epsom and Ewell in 2001.
 As MP, he has campaigned consistently for the protection of services at Epsom Hospital.

 Chris is married to Sue and they have two adult children.
 He supports Manchester United, and can boast that he once hit a four off the Australian fast bowler Dennis Lillee.